Yuusha0/tabulatedThermophysicalProperties/README.md

 * Compile your solver with:
   * libTabularThermophysicalModels
   * libuserspecie
-  * libtabularReactionThermophysicalModels (for multi-species simulation)
+  * libtabularReactionThermophysicalModels (for multi-species simulation, must be loaded before "libTabularThermophysicalModels" with dynamic linking)

 * Or use dynamic linking by adding these libraries to your controlDict